kriasoft/universal-router/docs/api.md

 ```

 However for some types of web applications it may be useful to generate URLs dynamically based on route name.
-That's why this feature is available as an extension `url(routeName, params) ⇒ String`.
+That's why this feature is available as an add-on with simple API `generateUrls(router, options) ⇒ Function`
+where returned function is used for generating urls `url(routeName, params) ⇒ String`.

 ```js
 import Router from 'universal-router';